whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

 If you have a variant such as DM500A2J-K30D, K32D, or K38D, you will notice that the CPU is an i3 model.
 Lucky you.
 A lot of fun things could be done.
 - Delete the kernel patch `Fake CPUID` and enjoy native power management and advanced CPU features.
 - Inject a working `ig-platform-id` and `SSDT-PNLF` found in OpenCorePkg bundle for working iGPU QE/CI and native brightness control.
 Test the HDMI-out and configure the framebuffer.
 - Change `SMBIOS` to iMac14,4 which is an iGPU-only model.
 You can update to Big Sur with no problem.
-You still have DRM issues.
+You still have DRM and sound noise issues.
 - Buy a Broadcom Wi-Fi/Bluetooth Combo module for mPCIe.
 There are three antennas on the mainboard: two from Atheros AR9565 / AR3012 and one from TV Tuner Card originally on mPCIe slot.
 All share the form factor of U.FL.
 One option would be BCM94352HMB and Atheros's two antennas.
 The antennas may be short; use your soldering skills or tear down the motherboard to connect them.
 Another option is BCM94360HMB and three MHF4 to U.FL adaptors that connect to all three antennas.
 Test the signal and reposition the antenna on TV Tuner Card which is connected to the TV coax socket.
 For working Bluetooth, reconfigure USB mapping once you insert the card.
 BCM94352HMB works with AirportBrcmFixup, BrcmPatchRAM, and `ExtendBTFeatureFlags` in OpenCore, and BCM94360HMB works natively.
 Both support Continuity.
 Finally, disable Atheros AR9565 / AR3012 by injecting `class-code=FFFFFFFF` into AR9565 and killing AR3012's bluetooth.

 ## Credits